2024 Missouri Amendment 3: Background

 On June 24, 2022, following the Supreme Court's ruling in Dobbs v.
 Jackson Women's Health Organization which overturned Roe v.
-Wade, Missouri's trigger law banning abortion went into effect, which banned all abortions except to save the life of the pregnant person.
+Wade, Missouri's trigger law banning abortion went into effect, which banned all abortions except to save the life of the mother.
 On March 8, 2024, the group Missourians for Constitutional Freedom submitted Amendment 3 to the Missouri Secretary of State.
 On May 3, 2024, they gathered 380,159 signatures to place the amendment on the ballot in November.
 On August 13, 2024, the secretary of state's office announced 254,871 total valid signatures were submitted for the initiative.
 Sponsors of the measure hired Advanced Micro Targeting, eQual, MO Political Consulting and MOVE Action to collect signatures for the petition to qualify this measure for the ballot.
 A total of $4,037,757.84 was spent to collect the 171,592 valid signatures required to put this measure before voters, resulting in a total cost per required signature (CPRS) of $23.53.

 During its journey to the ballot, Amendment 3 faced several roadblocks.
 A bill to increase the threshold required to approve constitutional amendments, including Amendment 3, was narrowly rejected by the Missouri General Assembly.
 Additionally, a lawsuit to remove Amendment 3 from the ballot was filed, but ultimately rejected by the Supreme Court of Missouri.
 Lawsuits regarding fair ballot language, cost estimate of amendment, and post-certification removal from the ballot.

 Missouri Court Cases Related to 2024 Missouri Constitutional Amendment 3: